FullKernelPanic/go-stack-yourself/README.md

 - **Metrics**: Collected from the Go application using Prometheus.
 - **Real-time Monitoring**: Visualize logs, traces, and metrics with Grafana's powerful UI.
 - **Hot Reloading**: Automatically rebuild the Go application inside the Docker container using [Air](https://github.com/air-verse/air).
+- **Frontend Bundling**: JavaScript and SCSS assets are bundled using [esbuild](https://esbuild.github.io/) for optimized performance.

 ---